yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-set-sensitivitylabel.md

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type                        | Permissions (from least to most privileged) |
 |:--------------------------------------|:------------------------------------------- |